-According to USA today you have already broken your new years resolution, along with almost everyone else.
-Apparently, fail day is 17th January.
+It is highly likely you have already broken your new years resolution, along with almost everyone else.

 And it seems to me (admittedly from chats and straw polls, this isn’t science) that almost every year resolutions tend to be about mind, body, and not drinking the good stuff.
 Maybe because we make these promises after all the festive indulgence, and maybe because of all the summer holiday adverts.